2015 Medicare Supplement Insurance Plans

 Watch Our Medicare Supplement Presentation Explaining The Various Plans

-Most Popular Medicare Supplements Plans F, G & N
+Most Popular Medicare Supplement Insurance Plans F, G & N

-In our experience, the most commonly purchased Medicare supplement insurance Plans are F, G & N. Plan F is the most comprehensive plan available and therefore the most popular of the three.
+In our experience, the most commonly purchased Medicare supplement insurance Plans are F, G & N. Plan F is the most comprehensive plan available and therefore the most popular.
 Traditional Plan F covers all deductibles, copays and/or coinsurance not covered by Medicare, but it will also be the most expensive.

 Plan G is also popular as it covers everything Plan F does except for the small Part B deductible.
 For 2015, the annual Part B deductible is only $147.
 Plan G premiums can be up to $20 a month less than Plan F which makes Plan G a financially smart choice.

-Plan F offers a high deductible version that currently has a $2,180 deductible for 2015.
+Plan F also comes in a high deductible version that currently has a $2,180 deductible for 2015.
 This deductible must be met before the High Deductible Plan F supplement will pay benefits, but Medicare will still pay it’s portion as it normally would.
 HD Plan F rates are the lowest available in most states and are easily distinguishable from traditional Plan F.

 Some insurance carriers also offer a Select version of Plans C and F. In exchange for lower rates, Select plans require the use of a predetermined network of doctors and hospitals for routine (non-emergency) services.
 Owners of Select Plans F & C are not restricted to networks for emergency services however.